There are two types of pavement based on the design criteria.

 Modified dense graded asphalt concrete is positioned above the sub layer, which will reduce the vertical compressive pressure on the sub-grade of the soil and protect it from surface water.

-These pavements have a sufficient flexural strength to transfer the wheel load over a large area.
+These types of pavement have a sufficient flexural strength to transfer the wheel load over a large area.

 Rigid pavements are positioned both straight on a prepared subgrade and on a layer of granular or steady materials, in comparison with flexible pavements.